neuresthetics/SteelManAbraham/3.0.0/books/draft_2.md

 The book can be read linearly or by section.
 The technical reader may focus on Parts I-III.
 The ethically oriented reader may begin with Part IV.
 The pragmatist may skip to the practice volume (forthcoming).
 But the argument is cumulative.
 The covenant rests on the neuroscience.
 The neuroscience rests on the graph theory.
 The graph theory rests on axioms that have been stable since Euclid.

 **Who This Book Is For**

+This is not a user manual or a standard science book.
+It is a manifesto and a technical proposal wrapped in a covenant, written for a very specific, intellectually daring audience willing to entertain radical, cross-domain synthesis.

 This book is for the intellectually restless.
 For those who have tried the old covenants and found them wanting—not false, not evil, but insufficient.
 For those who have read Spinoza and felt the ground shift.
 For those who have stared at an fMRI of their own brain and realized that the self is a process, not a substance.